Queen to make late decision on whether to attend New Year's Day church service

 The Queen also had to miss the Christmas Day ceremony at St Mary Magdalene Church, which other members of the royal family attended.

-It is unclear whether the Queen will be well enough to attend the New Year's Day service, though she is thought to be up and about, and it is expected a decision will be made in the morning before the ceremony.
+It is unclear whether the Queen will be well enough to attend the New Year's Day service, though she is understood to be up and about, and it is expected a decision will be made before the ceremony.

-The Duke also suffered from a cold before Christmas but rallied to attend the Christmas Day service, accompanied by P rince Charles, the Duchess of Cornwall, Prince Harry, the Earl of Wessex and Prince Andrew.
+The Duke also suffered from a cold before Christmas but rallied to attend the Christmas Day service, accompanied by the P rince of Wales, the Duchess of Cornwall, Prince Harry, the Earl of Wessex and the Duke of York.

 The Duke and Duchess of Cambridge were absent as they spent Christmas with Kate's family at Bucklebury in Berkshire.